mahtab-nejati/google-scholar-scraper/README.md

 author_obj.scrape()
 ```

-The data will be saved as both pickled files and json files in your DATA_PATH.
-If you are trying to re-scrape data on an author from scratch, destroy the pickled file named AUTHORID.pkl before creating the author_object again.
+The data will be saved as json files in your DATA_PATH.
+If you are trying to re-scrape data on an author from scratch, destroy the json file named AUTHORID.json before creating the author_object again.